romcal/romcal/README.md

  * Display names for liturgical dates in romcal are localizable.
  * romcal can potentially support an unlimited number of language-locales via 'core/localization.js' which is used to localize liturgical date names.
  * As of this release, romcal only contains localizable values for en-US.

+# Roadmap
+ * Readings for the day
+ * Psalter weeks
+ * More localization values
+ * National calendars (this is a big one!)

 ## License
 romcal is freely distributable under the terms of the [MIT license](LICENSE).